Types of Remote Working Arrangements

-Remote work arrangements come in all shapes and sizes – from working five days per week off-site to working one day per week off-site.
+Remote work comes in different shapes and sizes – from working five days per week off-site to working one day per week off-site.
 They can also include flexibility in when you work vs. where you work.

 Here’s a breakdown that may be helpful:

-If you're ready to formalize a remote working arrangement, start by reviewing the necessary templates, forms, and checklists.
-You can also find access to helpful videos for staff and managers to make remote working arrangements work better for you and the department.
+If you're ready to request remote work, start by reviewing the necessary templates, forms, and checklists.
+You can also find access to helpful videos for staff and managers to make remote work better for you and the department.

 Staff Member's Role